Vyral/base-template/_posts/2018-06-14-whats-the-latest-news-from-our-baltimore-market.md

 3:45 - Where sellers need to go to accurately gauge what their home is worth

-5:24 - Final advice for sellers in our marke
+5:24 - Final advice for sellers in our market

 If you have any other questions about our market, feel free to give me a call or send me an email.
 I’d be happy to speak with you.